kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 For problematic HPAs, you can:

 - Temporarily remove the fallback field to revert to default behavior (HPA holds current scale on metric failure)
-- Adjust `failureThreshold` to prevent premature fallback activation
+- Adjust `failureDurationSeconds` to prevent premature fallback activation
 - Review and adjust fallback values if scaling behavior is inappropriate

 ## Implementation History